Bulk-Billing IVF in Australia 2026: Lower-cost Routes, Medicare & Inclusions

 When a clinic "bulk-bills," it accepts the Medicare schedule fee as full payment for a service.
 There is no gap — the difference between what the clinic charges and what Medicare pays — because the clinic does not charge above the Medicare rate.

-Most IVF clinics charge well above the Medicare schedule fee.
+Most IVF clinics charge above the Medicare schedule fee.
 That gap is your out-of-pocket cost.
-Number 1 Fertility eliminates this gap for all Medicare-eligible components of treatment.
+Some clinics reduce the gap on selected Medicare-eligible components, but exclusions differ materially.

 What is included in the bulk-billed fee